Colombia

 - Master's

-Spanish language proficiency is required, not only for the development of the proposed grant activities but also in order to more easily settle in and communicate on a daily basis.
-Applicants should discuss plans for language study between the time of their application and the commencement of the grant with the Language Self-Evaluation.
-A Foreign Language Evaluation by a college-level Spanish language instructor is also required.
+Spanish language proficiency is required, not only for the development of the proposed grant activities but also for ease of adjustment and daily communication.
+Applicants should discuss plans for language study between the time of application and the start of the grant in the Language Self-Evaluation.
+A foreign language evaluation from a college-level Spanish instructor is also required.

 Placement Type